 - Digging out a car stuck in mud or snow

-Before we get into the best survival shovels, it is important to know what to look for.
+Before we get into the best survival shovels, it is essential to know what to look for.
 Survival shovels come in many different types and with various features, and not every shovel will be suitable for your needs.

 How Will You Be Using the Shovel?